 Sharyn Clough teaches courses in the study of knowledge, especially scientific knowledge.
 Her research examines the complex ways in which science and politics are interwoven, and the notions of objectivity that can be salvaged once this complexity is acknowledged.
-More recently she has been investigating the importance of basic peace skills for deliberation about controversial science policy, and deliberations across conflicts more generally.
-She is the Director of Phronesis Lab – phronesis is Greek for practical wisdom – and the Curriculum Coordinator for the Peace Literacy Project, in partnership with the Nuclear Age Peace Foundation.
+More recently she has been working in public philosophy, investigating the importance of basic peace skills or Peace Literacy for deliberation about controversial science policy, and deliberations across conflicts more generally.
+She is the Director of Phronesis Lab – phronesis is Greek for practical wisdom – and the Curriculum Coordinator for the Peace Literacy Institute, an initiative of the Nuclear Age Peace Foundation.
 She is the author of Beyond Epistemology: A Pragmatist Approach to Feminist Science Studies, and the editor of Siblings Under the Skin: Feminism, Social Justice and Analytic Philosophy.
-In addition, she has written a number of essays on science and values for journals such as Social Science and Medicine, Studies in the History and Philosophy of the Biological and Biomedical Sciences, Metascience, Perspectives in Science, and Social Philosophy.
+In addition, she has written a number of essays on science, peace, and politics for journals such as Social Science and Medicine, Studies in the History and Philosophy of the Biological and Biomedical Sciences, Metascience, Perspectives in Science, and Social Philosophy.

 Select Articles & Book Chapters